Struggling to get interviews?

 Marketing teams have to perform a huge range of tasks, such as juggling correspondence, maintaining relationships, analyzing data, finishing technical tasks, and addressing creative issues.

-For example, if you’re writing a product manager resume you’ll need to describe your technical management skills on top of market analytical skills.
+For example, if you’re writing a product manager resume you’ll need to describe your technical management skills and analytical expertise.

 That’s why employers love candidates who are organized and never let a hectic day get the better of them.
 Mention the number of different tasks you regularly deal with on your resume and you can easily demonstrate your organizational skills.